infimalabs/space/A15/README.md

 or interactive space.
-Potential mitigations could include implementing secondary encoding or metadata schemes (e.g., run-length encoding of valid zones along axes, hierarchical spatial masks, sparse data structures like sparse voxel octrees adapted to the A15 lattice) to identify and perhaps compress unoccupied regions, or exploring hybrid approaches that combine the regular *A15* grid with adaptive structures primarily for managing boundary details or sparse areas (though this might reintroduce some complexity).
+Potential mitigations could include implementing secondary encoding or metadata schemes (e.g., run-length encoding of valid zones along axes, hierarchical spatial masks, sparse data structures like sparse voxel octrees adapted to the A15 lattice), exploring hybrid approaches that combine the regular *A15* grid with adaptive structures primarily for managing boundary details or sparse areas (though this might reintroduce some complexity), or effectively managing precision and sparsity through hierarchical, multi-scale A15 grids utilizing relative addressing
+(<a href="#subsec-scaling-pipeline" data-reference-type="ref+Label"
+data-reference="subsec-scaling-pipeline">2.2</a>).

 ### Distinction from Minimal Surface Weaire–Phelan Honeycomb